 During the evenings the CBD is a bustling scene of tourists and Capetonians alike, enjoying the many clubs, bars and eateries.
 The music industry here is pumping, with garage rock, rap, and jazz bands playing into the night at various venues.
 Cape Town nightlife is a must-see!

-One of your first stops should be at the Shimmy Beach Club in the Waterfront.
+One of your first stops should be at the Shimmy Beach Club at the V&A Waterfront.
 As a bar, restaurant, club and private beach, this venue is often alive with live music and DJs.
 Pay them a visit early on in the evening to enjoy sundowners before dancing on the sand to live music.

 Your next stop practically oozes sophistication and comfort.
 Accessed through a Chocolate Café, in an old heritage that used to be a morgue, is the Gin Bar, home to timeless and hip new gins.
 Your bartender will take you on an adventure with a selection of local and international gins; learning to identify a myriad of botanical flavours.

 If you’re looking to party it up, then you’re going to want to pay Reset a visit.
 A nightclub on Loop Street, they specialise in deep house, techno and electronic music, inviting you to experience the spectrum of dance music with laser light displays and affordable drinks.
-The dance floor is spacious and intimate, so you can dance the night away to the DJs great tunes.
+The dance floor is spacious and intimate, so you can dance the night away to the DJ’s great tunes.

-For a more chic, energetic night out, Cocoon Night Club in the ABSA building offers two different club experiences with unique West and East wings, each with their own category of music played by international DJs, style, and partying experience.
+For a more chic, energetic night out, Cocoon Night Club in the ABSA building offers two different club experiences with unique West and East wings, each with its own category of music played by international DJs, style, and partying experience.
 Guests can have a private dining experience in a glass booth, or rub shoulders with models and celebrities on the dancefloor and general seating area.

 Did that venue tickle your fancy?
 Then you’ll probably enjoy the Jade Lounge and Champagne Bar, an experience for the upper echelon.
 With French Boutique style and refined chic, the lounge is a warm, intimate place to see and be seen.
 There is a dress code and age restriction, ensuring the atmosphere is maintained for guests.